anniigr/ConsoleRPG-Game--PO/Readme.md

   <img src="https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExb2tyMGx6cm40eHYyNHZkNHRtaTd5OTU4OXZudmNhNTZwdWtzODk2YSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/l9eJw5IqiSDwVzb4bh/giphy.gif" width="400px" />
 </p>

-## 📖 Overview

 This project represents a scalable, real-time client-server system for multi-user interaction, implemented in C#.
 Throughout its 7-stage evolution, the architecture transitioned from a monolithic console-based game engine into a distributed system featuring an authoritative server and support for up to 9 concurrent network clients.
 The development focused on strict MVC-based decomposition, ensuring complete decoupling of business logic from presentation and networking layers.

 The core engineering constraint of this project was absolute adherence to Object-Oriented Programming (OOP) principles.
 The codebase strictly avoids Run-Time Type Information (RTTI) such as `is`, `as`, `typeof`, and type-identifying `enums`.
 Instead, all logic is driven by clean polymorphism and classical Gang of Four (GoF) design patterns.